 In doses of varyingly modest degrees, I am an editor, writer, and researcher.
 I am deeply detail-oriented, resolutely tireless, uncommonly professional, and inveterately self-deprecating to the point that it pains me to include the first three things in this list.

 I like to think of editing as a form of radical helpfulness.
 To achieve this is to be equally affable, punctual, egoless, and confident.
 In a boy band, I would be the quiet one.

 I am currently an associate editor at the University of Chicago Press, where I acquire new titles for Chicago’s esteemed reference books and writing guides.
 Please see my editor bio page on the Chicago site for more information about my acquisitions interests.

-I earned a PhD from the Department of English at Saint Louis University, where I also taught courses in writing, literature, and film.
-More recently, I was the managing editor at the Pulitzer Arts Foundation in St. Louis, Missouri, and I am currently an editorial associate at the University of Chicago Press.
-My writing and editing interests include art, music, and architecture, although like many recovering academics, I am drawn to and interested in anything that has to do with words.
+I earned my PhD from the Department of English at Saint Louis University, where I also taught courses in writing, literature, and film.
+Before moving to Chicago in 2017, I was the managing editor at the Pulitzer Arts Foundation in St. Louis, Missouri.
+My freelance writing and editing interests include art, music, and architecture, although like many recovering academics, I am drawn to and interested in anything that has to do with saying something about something else.